-- To select a server, press Print Screen.
-If the display order of your server list is by port (Port button is depressed), type the port number and press Enter.
+To select a server, press Print Screen.
+If the display order of your server list is by port (Port button is depressed), type the port number and press Enter. -or-

-or - If the display order of your server list is by name (Name button is depressed), type the first few letters of the name of the server to establish it as unique, and press Enter. - 2.
-To switch back to the previous server, press Print Screen then Backspace.
+If the display order of your server list is by name (Name button is depressed), type the first few letters of the name of the server to establish it as unique, and press Enter.

+2. To switch back to the previous server, press Print Screen then Backspace.

-Navigating the OSCAR Interface
+Navigating OSCAR

-This table describes how to navigate the OSCAR interface using the keyboard and mouse.
+This table describes how to navigate OSCAR using the keyboard and mouse.

-OSCAR Interface Navigation Basics
+OSCAR Navigation Basics